Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Introduction

+When applied to matrices that represent the output of joins, Givens rotations can compute the QR decomposition more efficiently than for arbitrary matrices.
+We sketch this next for the Cartesian product of two unary relations.
+Consider the matrices $\mat S = $, $\mat T = $, representing unary relations $S(Y_1)$ and $T(Y_2)$.
+The matrix $\mat A = $, where $\mat A_i$ is the $q\times 2$ block matrix $ $ for $i\in[p]$, represents the Cartesian product of these two unary relations, so, their natural join.
+We would like to compute the upper-triangular matrix $\mat R$ in the QR decomposition of $\mat A$: $\mat A = \mat Q \mat R$.\footnote{The matrix $\mat R$ does not depend on the order of rows in $\mat A$ respectively $\mat S$ and $\mat T$: Consider any permutation $\mat P$ of the rows in $\mat A$.
+Then, $\mat P \mat A = (\mat P \mat Q) \mat R$ so the permutation only affects the orthogonal matrix $\mat Q$ and not the upper-triangular matrix $\mat R$.
+When we go from relations to matrices, we can therefore order rows arbitrarily.}

-The classical Givens rotations algorithm needs time quadratic in the input $\mat S$ and $\mat T$: it constructs the upper-triangular matrix $\mat R$ from $\mat A$ using $2pq-3$ rotations, one rotation for zeroing each cell below the diagonal in $\mat A$.
+The classical Givens rotations algorithm constructs the upper-triangular matrix $\mat R$ from $\mat A$ by using Givens rotations to zero each cell below the diagonal in $\mat A$.
+A sequence of Givens rotations can be used to set all entries below the diagonal of any matrix $\mat A$ to $0$, thus obtaining an upper triangular matrix.
+The left multiplication of these rotation matrices yields the orthogonal matrix $\mat Q$ in the QR decomposition of $\mat A$.
+This approach needs time quadratic in the input $\mat S$ and $\mat T$: it involves applying $2pq-3$ rotations, one rotation for zeroing each cell below the diagonal in $\mat A$.
 This takes $13(2pq-3)$ multiplication, division, square, and square root operations.
 In contrast, \Figaro constructs $\mat R$ from $\mat S$ and $\mat T$ in linear time using $30(p+q)$ such operations.

-We next explain key ideas behind this speed-up improvement.
-In later sections we apply them to equality joins, which are unions of Cartesian products, and then to join trees, which are evaluation orders for conjunctions of joins.